 You can either pick up less expensive cuts of meat, like beef mince or blade or choose chicken over beef or pork, as it is generally cheaper.

-Another way to save on the meat is substituting it with other protein sources like tofu, beans and legumes.
+Another way to save on meat is by substituting it with other protein sources like tofu, beans, and legumes.
 You may not need to go vegetarian because of a tight budget only.
-But there is nothing wrong about having a meal without meat once or twice a week.
+But there is nothing wrong with having a meal without meat once or twice a week.